 The park is also located next to the Golden Triangle of Art, where three major classical and modern art institutions – Museo Nacional del Prado, Queen Sofia Museum (MNCARS), and Thyssen-Bornemisza Museum are located.

 The largest Tulip Garden in the world with over 800 species of Tulips

 If you like flower viewing, you must think of the rainbow-hued Netherlands tulip fields in bloom, with windmills and canals in the background.
 For decades, this is the image of most people about the Netherlands.
 Keukenhof, which is not far from the City of Amsterdam (even closer to the Schiphol Airport) is claimed to be the largest Tulip Garden in the world.

 The garden is about 32 hectares (so small compared with the other parks), yet the park attracts a lot of visitors during the blooming season from Mid-March to Mid-May.

 The park has it all, over 800 species of Tulips are arranged mindfully with many other flowers like daffodils, hyacinth, saffron to roses.
 Some of them are grown in greenhouses and many of them are showcased outdoors.
-Again, I recommend renting a bike and take a quick spin along the trails between the colorful flower fields in the area – the part has cafes and restaurants that you could easily spend a day in there just take beautiful photographs.
-A tip from me is that the park is located closer to Schiphol than the city of Amsterdam, and there are shuttle bus services connecting the airport to the park, check out the Keukenhof Express website for more about their shuttle bus services, and Let’s Get Seasonal!
-Seasonal! for more on how to plan your day trip to Keukenhof.
+Again, I recommend renting a bike and taking a quick spin along the trails between the colorful flower fields in the area – the part has cafes and restaurants that you could easily spend a day in there just to take beautiful photographs.
+A tip from me is that the park is located closer to Schiphol than the city of Amsterdam, and there are shuttle bus services connecting the airport to the park, check out the Keukenhof Express website for more about their shuttle bus services, and An Amsterdam Layover: An Easy 1-Day Trip to the Keukenhof Garden for more on how to plan your day trip to Keukenhof.